Introduction

 new-dst-ports (name; Default: none)Changes the destination port as specified, multiple ports allowed, including a switch CPU port.
 An empty setting will drop the packet.
 When the parameter is not used, the packet will be accepted

-new-vlan-id (integer: 0..4095)Changes the VLAN ID to the specified value or adds a new VLAN tag if one was not already present (the property only applies to the Atheros8316, and 88E6393X switch chips)
+new-vlan-id (integer: 0..4095)Changes the VLAN ID to the specified value or adds a new VLAN tag if one was not already present (the property only applies to the Atheros8316, and 88E6393X switch chips (NOTEin case of 88E6393X switch chip, vlan-filtering=yes is also required)

 new-vlan-priority (integer: 0..7)Changes the VLAN priority field (priority code point, the property only applies to Atheros8327, QCA8337 and Atheros8316 switch chips)